-Recently completed privacy and data-security pilot audits conducted for the U.S. Department of Health and Human Services Office for Civil Rights (OCR) revealed that practices are struggling to comply with electronic data security.
+Privacy and data-security pilot audits conducted in 2013 for the U.S. Department of Health and Human Services Office for Civil Rights (OCR) revealed that practices are struggling to comply with electronic data security.

 Nearly all of the providers audited (this category encompassed practices and pharmacies) had at least one HIPAA security “finding” or “observation” of noncompliance, reported (PDF) OCR Senior Adviser Linda Sanches in a presentation.
 Most had not completed an accurate risk assessment.

 For every finding and observation cited in the audit reports, the auditor identified a “cause.”
 The most common cause for both security and privacy problems is “entity unaware of the requirement,” Ms. Sanches’ presentation said.

 This suggests a good place to start your HIPAA security compliance is with a careful reading of the HIPAA Security Rule and training, such as TMA’s webinar, Complying With HIPAA Security.

 You’re first step is to do — and document — a risk assessment for your practice.
 Then you can create your policies and procedures to make sure the electronic protected health information (ePHI) in your practice is secure.

 Many safeguards are common sense ones.
 For example, Complying With HIPAA Security covers these do’s and don’ts:

 - Do have a policy for handling keys, magnetic access cards, or keypad security codes when a staff member leaves the practice.